Prevent is about safeguarding people and communities from the threat of terrorism and violent extremism

 The Prevent strategy:

 Responds to the ideological challenge we face from terrorism and aspects of extremism, and the threat we face from those who promote these views;

-- Provides practical help to prevent people from being drawn into terrorism and ensure they are given appropriate advice and support; and
+- Provides practical help to prevent people from being drawn into terrorism.
+It ensure they are given appropriate advice and support

 - Works with a wide range of sectors (including education, criminal justice, faith, charities, online and health) where there are risks of radicalisation that we need to deal with.

 - Prevent covers all forms of terrorism and extremism and some aspects of non-violent extremism.

 The Home Office works with local authorities, a wide range of government departments, and community organisations to deliver the Prevent strategy.
 The police play a significant role in Prevent, in much the same way as they do when taking a preventative approach to other crimes.

 - The main aim of Prevent is to stop people from becoming terrorists or supporting violent extremism.

 - At the heart of Prevent is safeguarding children and adults.
 Providing early intervention to protect and divert people away from being drawn into terrorist activity is crucial.

 - Prevent addresses all forms of extremism, but continues to ensure resources and effort are allocated on the basis of threats to our national security.